-Investigation Discovery’s Chandra Levy: An American Murder Mystery is set to rock both newcomers and long-time followers of the case with stunning new revelations.
+Investigation Discovery’s Chandra Levy: An American Murder Mystery rocks both newcomers and long-time followers of the case with stunning new revelations.
 It includes interviews with Chandra’s parents; Ingmar Guandique himself; and Vincent Flammini, Gary Condit’s personal bodyguard and driver when all this happened.

 Diane Dimond, who has praised the ID show as “fascinating,” took some time to talk to CrimeFeed about Chandra Levy, her personal connection to the case, and just how powerful the new revelations might turn out to be.

 CRIMEFEED: How did the Chandra Levy case first come into your life?

 DIANE DIMOND: The minute it hit, it was a huge story.
 It resonated with me because I had worked in D.C., so I knew that scene with the powerful congressmen and young interns, and the allure of power.
 So I could really relate.
 That’s why I became transfixed.
 In 2001, it really was the story of the year — until September 11, of course.

 What was it like reporting on the case from so early on?

 I write a nationally syndicated column, so as an investigative crime journalist, I have to keep my finger on the pulse.
 The Chandra Levy case was just such a vivid situation, and it came at such a vivid time.

 And it was so mysterious.
 There were so many unanswered questions.
 There still are.
 But it seemed like every day, a new layer of the onion was peeled away.